10 Secrets To Help You Reduce Customer Churn Fast

 4. Ask for Customer Feedback and Take Appropriate Action

 Keeping lines of communication open with customers is vital for reducing churn.
 You need to understand why your customers love your product or why they’re choosing to cut ties with your business.
-Here are some of the best ways to be proactive in asking for feedback at various stages of the customer journey.
+Before asking for feedback, it is essential to focus on building an online community for a SaaS business.
+Here are some of the best ways to proactively ask for feedback at various stages of the customer journey.

 Your survey could include mostly open-ended questions such as why the customer has started using the product, what value they receive from it, and how you, as the business, can improve.